-15.3.2.3.13 Contract Addenda - Primary Responsibility - LPA - Coordination with BLP
+10.3.2.3.13 Contract Addenda - Primary Responsibility - LPA - Coordination with BLP

 If it is necessary that changes must be made after a project is advertised, project addenda shall be provided to all potential bidders and shall be issued with sufficient time for contractors to prepare their bids.
 Copies of all addenda shall be submitted to BLP for review and to confirm that the previous PS&E approval continues to be valid after the changes are made.
-The LPA shall not let the project to bids until all applicable addenda have been approved by the BLP.
+The LPA shall not let the project to bid until all applicable addenda have been approved by the BLP.

-15.3.2.3.14 Construction Engineering Agreement - Primary Responsibility - LPA - Coordination with BLP
+10.3.2.3.14 Construction Engineering (CE) Agreement - Primary Responsibility - LPA - Coordination with BLP

-For information see Section 8.0 CE Consultant Selection and Agreement in this Manual.
+For information see Section 11.0 CE Consultant Selection and Agreements in this Manual.

-15.3.2.3.15 Public Involvement Continuation - Primary Responsibility - LPA
+10.3.2.3.15 Public Involvement Continuation - Primary Responsibility - LPA